amandeepsp/amandeepsp.github.io/_posts/2020-02-20-make-models-smaller-2.markdown

 ~~~

-This concludes the series on ML model compression.
+This concludes the series on ML model compression :raised_hands:.
 There are many more methods to the make ML models smaller which I cannot cover as the posts would become too long.
 More and more research is being done on this, to follow the research be sure to check to [arixv-sanity](https://www.arxiv-sanity.com/).
 Will try to introduce a further reading section in future.

 [tsvd]: https://en.wikipedia.org/wiki/Singular_value_decomposition#Truncated_SVD
 [leb]: https://arxiv.org/pdf/1412.6553.pdf